Dirkster99/KB/README.md

 Description: This is a sample SchemeHandler implementation that loads its content from MULTIPLE zip files stored in the local file system.
 It applies the CefSharp WPF control based on the Nuget libraries.

+### KnowledgeBase - Sample 7 LocalZipSchemeHandler

+Description: This is a sample SchemeHandler implementation that loads its content from MULTIPLE zip files stored in the local file system.
+It applies the CefSharp WPF control based on the Nuget libraries.
+This sample implementation supports advanced features, such as:
+- Go back in browser history
+- Select All, Copy
+- Zoom In/Zoom Out/Reset Zoom
+- Stop/Reload
+- Find Next, Find Previous, highlight text based on a search string

+- Find Highlight text as you type
+- Download files (eg.: sample projects) stored inside a zip file

 ## References

 ### CefSharp on GitHub